Q What is your Background & where did you train?

 I've always been creative from a very early age and studied & specialised in art & design.
 During university I carried out many work placements & I was very lucky to go straight into design employment after graduating, it really is the only career that I know.
 I really went for it from a very young age; the creative path was the only one for me!

 I never actually planned to become a 'surface pattern designer' it just naturally evolved after studying & working within the creative industry.
 I'm also experienced as a typographic artist, graphic designer, textile designer, mixed media artist & illustrator.

-More recently my work involves an art & design consultancy service & I'm actively involved in education.
+More recently my work involves teaching & coaching & I'm actively involved in education.
 I'm very lucky to have worked on some very wonderful collaborative projects I really do have the best clients & a great supportive and professional network around me.

 Q What is the best advice someone gave you, when you first started?

 I don't remember a particular piece of advice but there has always been a particular quote that has inspired me from a very young age:

 "Choose a job you love and you will never work a day in your life" Confucius.

 A designer who specialises in creating patterns & repeats for a surface.
 Pattern has the ability to decorate multiple surfaces.
 It creates rhythm energy & movement.
 Surface pattern design has always been popular with the homewares market, however nowadays it really is applied to everything from the socks you wear to your notepad & even your iPhone case.
 Design actually incorporates many disciplines & it really does touch on all areas of design.
 Patterns can be created from numerous motifs & varied subject matter.
 You will find most surface pattern designers have a specialist area; for me I'm known for my floral, organic, textural & abstract signature style.

 Q How did you start your business?